 2. Inefficient Distribution Channels

-When fulfillment centers and warehouses are not centrally located or if there are not enough locations to efficiently service the growing consumer base, then there is an issue of supply chain mismanagement.
+Sometimes fulfillment centers and warehouses are not centrally located, and other times there are not enough locations to efficiently service the growing consumer base.
+In those cases, there is an issue of supply chain mismanagement.

 Meal-kit delivery companies typically prepare, package, and ship their inventory out within a week.
 With high inventory turnover, it is critical to research and adopt the most efficient distribution methods.